Borlänge-Stora Tuna BK

-The club has been playing in the second level league of Swedish bandy, Allsvenskan, in the 2010/11 season and again since the 2012/13 season.
+The club has been playing in the second level league of Swedish bandy, Allsvenskan, in the 2010–11 season and again since the 2012–13 season.

 Borlänge Bandy has a cooperation agreement with the Somalia national bandy team.
 The latter team was created by Somali expats living in Borlänge and the well-known Borlänge Bandy coach Per Fosshaug is their head coach.

+In April 2024, the club withdrew their first team from national level bandy.